YextSolutions/storyblok-search-react/README.md

 # Storyblok React Starter with Yext Search React Components

-Demonstration of how to add Search Headless React components to power search on a Storyblok experience.
+Demonstration of how to add Search Headless React components to generate a search results page that can be added on a Storyblok project.

 Use this repo to view the source code for the completed Storyblok x Yext React Project.
-This repo contains code for a mock travel blog website that contains a Yext powered search experience.
+This repo contains code that generates a search results landing page for a mock travel blog website that contains a Yext powered search experience.
 This project was created using the Storyblok React Starter (https://github.com/storyblok/storyblok-react-starter) and Yext React Components (https://github.com/yext/search-headless-react).

 This Storyblok React x Yext project contains code to support three entity types (author, guides, and blog posts).
-Please use the Storyblok x Yext Demo guide from Yext Hitchhikers site to follow through setting up this project from stratch.
-This project should use the Storyblok Demo CaC files (https://github.com/YextSolutions/storyblok-search-react-CaC) to quickly configure a Yext search experience that is compatible with the entity types in this React project.
+Please use the Storyblok x Yext Demo guide from Yext Hitchhikers site to customize this search results landing page.
+This project includes Yext platform configuration files to quickly pull content from Storyblok content to Yext, configure custom entity types used in this project, and generate a Yext search experience.

 This repo contains custom configurations to setup three Storyblok connectors, two custom entity types, two labels and five new data fields.